Tsergo Ri landslide: Timing and aftermath

-The collapse took place about 51,000±13,000 years ago, between two phases of the Würm glaciation.
+The collapse took place about 51,000±13,000 years ago, between two phases of the Last Glacial Period.

 After the collapse, landslide debris was subject to glacial erosion and was largely removed in the process.
 About 3 km3 of debris is still present; it is found around Tsergo Ri mountain, which is formed by landslide debris and its location is in the central sector of the former landslide.
 Yala Peak and Dragpoche are in the area of the detachment, east of the seven-thousander Langtang Lirung.
-The glaciers that had had their valleys cut by the landslide readvanced during the youngest phase of the Würm glaciation and partially restored the valleys.
+The glaciers that had had their valleys cut by the landslide readvanced during the youngest phase of the Last Glacial Period and partially restored the valleys.
 Landslides take place to this day in the area, including during the 2015 Nepal earthquake when a landslide detached from Langtang Lirung peak and killed over 350 people in the Langtang valley.
 Slow mass movements into valleys and weather/monsoon-controlled mudflows also occur, and there is evidence that the debris from the Tsergo Ri landslide is especially unstable.